Acupressure is an ancient Chinese healing method that involves applying pressure to meridian pint to relieve pain.

 Cupping Therapy increases circulation and promotes healing.

 Trained as a traditional Chinese Doctor, Lily is an expert of Chinese Osteopathic massage and Chinese Cupping Therapy.
 She has over 40 years experience in China and America and made her life mission to help others in pain.
-Relax Massage has been operating since 2011 in Garden City providing an alternative to those seeking pain management.
+Healing Massage Experience has been operating for 10 years in Garden City providing an alternative to those seeking pain management.
 She offers very effective treatments for pain management, back pain and other pain using a variety of techniques.

 Contact Lily today and begin your journey to health.